 What to do with a faculty workload plan?
 A faculty workload plan must be completed and uploaded into Digital Measures.
-[Note: Valerie Burgess in the College of Media uploads this document for faculty.]
+[Note: The School Director provides the completed work plan to Jodie Lewis in the College of Creative Arts and Media, who uploads this document.]

 Can a faculty workload plan total up to less than 100%?
-A faculty member whose percent effort does not equal 100% and does not meet the equivalent teaching credits guideline must explain in partnership with their chairperson and dean to the provost the exception.
+A faculty member whose percent effort does not equal 100% and does not meet the equivalent teaching credits guideline must explain in partnership with their director and dean to the provost the exception.
 Exceptions will be granted only for exceptional circumstances and will be limited.

 What can be done when a course section is cancelled for being below minimum enrollment?
-Options (all of which require prior discussion with the Dean or Dean's designee) include the following:
+Options (all of which require prior discussion with the director or director's designee) include the following:

-- The full-time faculty member could replace an external "per course" (i.e. adjunct] instructor assigned to another course. - The full-time faculty member could be reassigned to a course with a mid-semester start date (an eight-week course in the second 8-week part of term). - The full-time faculty member could be reassigned to a course offered during a midsession term (winter or May-mester terms). - The full-time faculty member could teach an additional course the following semester(s). - The full-time faculty member could have teaching load reassignment to an equivalent administrative or service assignment.
+- The full-time faculty member could replace an external "per course" (i.e. adjunct instructor) assigned to another course. - The full-time faculty member could be reassigned to a course with a mid-semester start date (an eight-week course in the second 8-week part of term). - The full-time faculty member could be reassigned to a course offered during a mid-session term (winter or May-mester terms). - The full-time faculty member could teach an additional course the following semester(s). - The full-time faculty member could have teaching load reassignment to an equivalent administrative or service assignment.

 How do overloads work?
-From time to time, the department chair may ask a faculty member to teach a course as an overload.
+From time to time, the director may ask a faculty member to teach a course as an overload.
 If the faculty member agrees to teach a course as an overload, the faculty member's teaching load may be adjusted during the following semester.
 An alternative may also include a payment for the overload, approved by the dean, at the adjunct rate.
 In no instance may a faculty member be assigned or teach an overload unless they are in compliance with their equivalent teaching credits and their previous annual evaluation is meritorious in areas of significant contribution as defined by the "University Procedures."
-Alternatively, the department chair may need to cancel a course, for example due to low enrollment.
+Alternatively, the director may need to cancel a course, for example due to low enrollment.
 In cases where a class is cancelled, the faculty member may teach during the winter term, Maymester or an eight-week course to satisfy the adjustments in teaching.